Our Experts Have Done the Research – Here’s Our Verdict.

 Then along came April 2011, known as internet poker’s ”Black Friday.”
 PokerStars had brilliantly marketed itself to become a giant, getting around 10x traffic of what its second closest competitor was getting.
 It even organized the largest online poker tournament ever.
 Full Tilt – another site accepting U.S. customers – was sponsoring some of poker world’s most famous players, yet couldn’t come close to PokerStars’ traffic (although being the second busiest online poker room is a respectable achievement).

-In any case, the Department of Justice seized the domains PokerStars.com, FullTiltPoker.com, AbsolutePoker.com, UltimateBet.com, and many others, while prosecuting 11 founders of some of world’s busiest gambling sites.
+In any case, the Department of Justice seized the domains PokerStars.com, FullTiltPoker.com, AbsolutePoker.com, UltimateBet.com, and many others, while prosecuting 11 founders of some of the world’s busiest gambling sites.
 In 2006, the UIGEA was a big blow, but the effect of this April day was devastating.
 Suddenly, three of the biggest US poker operators had exited the market, leaving hundreds of thousands of customers looking for a site to play at and plenty of confusion.

 Even without the U.S. market, PokerStars is much bigger than any other online poker site in the world.
 Here’s its traffic (provided by PokerScout.com) compared to nine others (PokerStars actually owns four sites in the top-10):